hu-macsy/lama_old/scai/doc/sphinx/faq.rst

 Thus, special attention is paid to the parallel scalability and the serial performance of LAMA, facilitating an efficient execution on all of these systems.
 Currently LAMA supports the applications programming interface OpenMP to exploit Multicore Processors, CUDA and OpenCL (in progress) to exploit accelerators like GPUs and MPI to handle distributed memory systems.

 Your system does not need to support all these features.
-Please refer to our :ref:`software prerequisites<installation/requirements>` to find out the required and optional packages for the LAMA installation.
+Please refer to our :ref:`software prerequisites<requirements>` to find out the required and optional packages for the LAMA installation.

 **What kind of license is LAMA released under?**